-An applicant must hold a bachelor's degree from a college or university accredited by an agency related to the Council for Higher Education Accreditation (CHEA).
-Students must also possess an ATS approved MA/MRE degree or comparable degree from an institution of higher education accredited by a US agency recognized by CHEA or another approved North American MA/MRE degree.
+An applicant must hold a master's degree from a college or university accredited by an agency related to the Council for Higher Education Accreditation (CHEA).

 Degrees from secular or non-ATS schools may be considered with completion of supplemental studies.
 For admission into the EdD program, students are required to demonstrate competency in foundational biblical studies, theology, Christian education, and educational or ministry leadership.
 Competency in the field of Christian education is assessed with an entrance exam.
 Familiarity with statistics for social sciences is required.
 The statistics competency is measured by transcript(s) in descriptive, univariate, and multivariate statistics as well as use of computer applications such as the Statistical Package for Social Sciences (SPSS).
 Students without sufficient statistics knowledge are expected to complete an introduction course the first year in the program.